pedroplumer/letmeask/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) @ rocketset-nlw.
-Built to practice working with **ReactJS**, **TypeScript**, **Sass** and **Firebase**
+Built to practice working with **ReactJS**, **TypeScript**, **Sass** and **Firebase** You can access the deployed application here: https://letmeask-1af60.web.app/

 ## TODO
 -Responsiveness